 Long-term incentive compensation in the form of equity awards is an important tool for us to attract industry leaders of the highest caliber and to retain them for the long term.
 We provide long-term incentive compensation to ensure that a significant portion of named executive officer compensation is tied to our long-term results and increases in stockholder value.
-The majority of our named executive officers' target total direct compensation opportunity in fiscal year 2022 was provided in the form of long-term equity awards.
-In fiscal year 2022, the compensation committee approved long-term incentive awards to our named executive officers consisting of RSUs.
+The majority of our named executive officers' target total direct compensation opportunity in fiscal year 2023 was provided in the form of long-term equity awards.